 sudo apt-get install apache2

-Where the Apache Http server installed?
+Where is Apache Http server installed?

 mkyong@mkyong-desktop:~$ sudo find / -name apache2